dspinellis/simple-rolap/README.md

 [technical briefing](https://doi.org/10.5281/zenodo.7513793)
 presented at the 2017 International Conference on Software Engineering.

-You can cite this work as follows.
+You can find *simple-rolap* introduced in the following article, which you can cite as its definitive description.

+Diomidis Spinellis.
+Modular data analytics. *IEEE Software*, 41(5):20–23, September 2024. [doi:10.1109/MS.2024.3409988](https://dx.doi.org/10.1109/MS.2024.3409988)

+In addition, if you use _simple-rolap_ for mining software repositories, consider reading and citing the following.

 Georgios Gousios and Diomidis Spinellis.
 Mining software engineering data from GitHub.
 In *Proceedings of the 39th International Conference on Software Engineering Companion, ICSE-C '17*, pages 501–502, Piscataway, NJ, USA, May 2017.
 IEEE Press.
 Technical Briefing. [doi:10.1109/ICSE-C.2017.164](https://dx.doi.org/10.1109%2FICSE-C.2017.164)